Naninovel/naninovel.github.io/docs/api/index.md

 ; If `angle` is a number, assign its cosine to `foo` variable.
 @set foo=Cos(angle)

-; Get a random integer between -100 and 100, then raise to power of 4 and assign to ; `foo` variable.
-Quotes required when whitespace is present inside the expression.
+; Get random number between -100 and 100, then raise to power of 4 ; and assign to `foo` variable.
+Quotes are required when whitespace ; is present inside the expression.
 @set "foo = Pow(Random(-100, 100), 4)"

 ; If `foo` is a number, add 1 to its value (increment).